Well-Rounded Electrical Safety Program Mitigates Risk

 - Annually audit field work with changes to the Electrical Safety Program if procedures are not being followed

-If an arc flash study has not been performed, NFPA70E – 2015 provides a set of tables.
-However, it requires information about the electrical system that can only be provided by an electrical study of both AC and DC systems.
+If an arc flash study has not been performed, NFPA70E provides a set of tables.
+However, it requires information about the electrical system that can only be provided by an A.C. and D.C. systems’ electrical study.
 But, an arc flash study may also reduce the level of PPE the tables require.
-NFPA 70E – 2015 also provides a sample Job Briefing and Planning Checklist to document risk evaluation and planning.
+NFPA 70E also provides a sample Job Briefing and Planning Checklist to document risk evaluation and planning.

 When selecting a third party to perform an electrical audit, most firms use “generic” circuit breakers and settings.
 This practice can lead to false information and increased risk.
 Use a third-party contractor that performs an analysis using specific product information to ensure accuracy.

-To learn more, download our arc flash PDF in the top right corner of this page.
-If you’re interested in EAD providing arc flash study or electrical one-line updates, contact our team at 402.884.8650 or firstname.lastname@example.org.
+To learn more, visit our Arc Flash and Electrical Safety Services page If you’re interested in EAD providing arc flash study or electrical one-line updates, contact our team at 402.884.8650 or visit our contact us page to send us an email.